The Conglomerate Entertainment

-Conglomerate is a record label founded by Busta Rhymes.
+The Conglomerate Entertainment is a record label founded by Busta Rhymes.
 The label was established in 1994 as Flipmode, the name Conglomerate was later adopted in 2010.

 Company history

 Elektra (1996–2000)

+Dallas Austin helped Rhymes land a production deal and create the logo for the label.

 Soon after the Elektra deal was done, Busta obtained his own label which was to serve as an imprint to Elektra.
 At the time, his new artist Rah Digga signed to Elektra, along with her cousin Rampage.
 Elektra would allow Busta to sign these acts to his Flipmode Entertainment.
 Under the terms of the deal, Busta was responsible for putting their albums together and they would fund, promote and distribute the releases from the label.
 The first release from Flipmode was Busta Rhymes' The Coming, which came in 1996, during the time that the east coast was beginning to gain popularity again after the rise of the west coast.
 The album went platinum and catapulted him and the label into stardom, it also featured appearances from coming Flipmode members Spliff Star, Lord Have Mercy, and Rampage.
 Rampage would release his debut album in 1997, along with Busta Rhymes' second album.
 The crew was forming all the while Rampage, Rah Digga, Busta, Spliff Star, and Lord Have Mercy would soon be joined by Baby Sham, as well.
 The label soon released an album by Flipmode Squad, The Imperial in 1998.
 By 1999, the group and label were one of the most popular crews in hip hop, with Busta Rhymes as their central star and leader.
-Despite this, Busta was looking for a change as he was disappointed with the way that Elektra handled his last project and Rah Digga's debut, Dirty Harriet, which sold poorly, though the album would later become something of a cult classic.
-After the release of his album, Anarchy, Busta began looking for a way to move him and his squad to another label, but had only released four out of the five albums in his deal with Warner Bros.
-Records.
+In mid-November 2000, following the release of Anarchy, Busta began looking for a way to move him and Flipmode to another label, but had only released four out of the five albums in his deal with Elektra.
+Busta began to express disappointment in Elektra after Anarchy failed to match the commercial performance of his previous albums.
+He subsequently elected talks with Clive Davis's newly formed J Records and Def Jam.
 So, in 2000, he released a compilation album and began to search for a new home.
 By then, member Lord Have Mercy would part ways with the crew, signaling the end of the height of Flipmode as a crew, as his album The Ungodly Hour never saw the light of day.
 Future changes would plague the group due to tense chemistry with Busta.